Skip to content

 For decades, human translation has been the gold standard in the industry, renowned for its accuracy, contextual understanding, and cultural sensitivity.
 Human translators bring an unparalleled depth of knowledge and experience to the table, enabling them to navigate the intricacies of language that often elude even the most advanced AI systems.

-One of the primary strengths of human translators is the ability to grasp context.
-Language is not just a series of words strung together but a complex system of meaning that varies with context.
-Human translators can interpret idiomatic expressions, cultural references, and subtle nuances that are essential for accurate and meaningful translation.
-This ability to understand the bigger picture ensures that the translated text is not only accurate but also resonates with the target audience.
+On the other hand, Japanese human translators can interpret idiomatic expressions, cultural references, and subtle nuances that are essential for accurate and meaningful translation.
+This ability to grasp the bigger picture is crucial to ensuring that the text is not only accurate but also resonates with the target audience (marketing is, at its core, about connecting with customers).

-Moreover, human translators are adept at handling the stylistic elements of language.
-We can maintain the tone, voice, and style of the original text, whether it be formal, informal, technical, or literary.
-This is particularly important in fields such as literature, marketing, and legal documentation, where the way something is said can be just as important as what is being said.
+Moreover, human translators are capable of handling the stylistic elements of language.
+We can preserve the tone, voice, and style of the original text, whether it’s formal, informal, technical, or literary, based on the purpose of the business or activity.
+This is especially important in fields such as literature, marketing, and legal documentation, where how something is said can be just as important as what is being said.

 However, human translation is not without its drawbacks.
 It is often time-consuming and can be costly, particularly for large volumes of text or specialized fields that require expert knowledge.
 The time and effort required to produce high-quality translations can lead to delays, which may not be ideal in fast-paced environments.